8kshj1jh44/8kshj1jh44/README.md

 ## 🚀 About Me

-I'm a Computer Engineering graduate from the Philippines with a growing focus on **AI Automation and AI-assisted Web Development**.
+I'm a Computer Engineering graduate from the Philippines focused on **AI Automation and AI-assisted Web Development**.

 I enjoy building solutions that connect different tools and services together.
-My current work includes creating **n8n workflows, AI agents, chatbot automations, API integrations, and web applications**.
+My work includes creating **n8n workflows, AI agents, chatbot automations, API integrations, websites, and web applications**.

-### What I'm currently working on:
+I like turning ideas into working products by combining **automation, AI, APIs, and modern web development tools**.

-- 🤖 Building **AI-powered automation workflows**
+---

-- ⚡ Learning and building with **n8n**
+## 💡 What I Build

-- 🧠 Creating **AI Agents and chatbots**
+- 🤖 **AI Automation Workflows** — Automating repetitive tasks and connecting multiple apps and services with n8n.
-- 📅 Integrating services such as **Google Calendar, Google Sheets, APIs, and AI models**
+- 🧠 **AI Agents & Chatbots** — Building AI-powered assistants that can interact with users and perform tasks.
-- 💻 Building websites and web applications through **AI-assisted/vibe coding**
+- 🔗 **API & Third-Party Integrations** — Connecting APIs, databases, Google services, and other platforms.
-- 🔗 Connecting applications, APIs, databases, and automation tools
+- 🌐 **Websites & Web Applications** — Building responsive and functional websites using modern development and AI-assisted tools.
-- 🐍 Using Python for scripting and automation
+- ⚙️ **Business Automation Solutions** — Creating practical workflows that help reduce manual work and save time.

 ---